v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-defender-atp.md

   You can also convert and import an existing EMET configuration XML file into an exploit protection configuration XML.

 - **Block exploit protection override**
-  [WindowsDefenderSecurityCenter/DisallowExploitProtectionOverride](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-windowsdefendersecuritycenter#windowsdefendersecuritycenter-disallowexploitprotectionoverride) – Set to *Yes* to prevent users from making changes to the exploit protection settings area in the Windows Defender Security Center.
+  [WindowsDefenderSecurityCenter/DisallowExploitProtectionOverride](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-windowsdefendersecuritycenter#windowsdefendersecuritycenter-disallowexploitprotectionoverride) – Set to *Yes* to prevent users from making changes to the exploit protection settings area in the Microsoft Defender Security Center.
 If you disable or don't configure this setting, local users can make changes in the exploit protection settings area.
   **Default**: Yes

 ## Microsoft Defender Antivirus